shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_model.rst

 The simple setup outlined above could be extended in the following ways:

-- If you need more control of how the data is being retrieved, consider instead creating your own class and derive from :class:`ShotgunOverlayModel`.
+- If you need more control of how the data is being retrieved, consider instead creating your own class and derive from :class:`ShotgunModel`.
 This makes it possible to customize the shotgun data as it arrives from Shotgun, control the hierarchy grouping and many other things.
 - If you want to retrieve results from your view, connect signals to the view's selection model.